MJKWoolnough/minecraft/README.md

 --
     import "github.com/MJKWoolnough/minecraft"

-Package minecraft will be a full featured minecraft level editor/viewer.
+Package minecraft is a level viewer/editor for the popular creative game minecraft

 ## Usage